OWASP/owasp-mastg/Document/Testcases/0x00b_OMTG-DATAST_iOS.md

 ### Remediation

 The application must ensure that data typed into text fields which contains sensitive information must not be cached.
-This is be achieved by disabling the feature programmatically by using the AutoCorrection = FALSE directive in the desired UITextFields.
+This can be achieved by disabling the feature programmatically by using the AutoCorrection = FALSE directive in the desired UITextFields.
 For data that should be masked such as PIN and passwords, set the textField.secureTextEntry to YES.

 ### References